-The monitoring program will be in place and implemented prior to any on or off site discharge and for the duration of the Project works.
+The monitoring program will be in place and implemented prior to any on or off-site discharge and for the duration of the Project works.

-In accordance with CoA C14, results of this monitoring program will be submitted to the Planning Secretary, relevant regulatory agencies including the NSW EPA and IWC and CoCB in the form of a Construction Monitoring Report.
+In accordance with CoA C14, results of this monitoring program will be submitted to the Planning Secretary, relevant regulatory agencies including the NSW EPA and CoCB in the form of a Construction Monitoring Report.
 The Construction Monitoring Report will be submitted on a six-monthly basis from the commencement of construction.

 This monitoring program addresses the Project's Construction phase monitoring of the Project.
 The cessation of Construction phase water quality monitoring at each location will be determined by Downer in consultation with the ER and Sydney Metro.
-Cessation of monitoring may be driven by the completion of works which generate a risk to surface water quality, necessitating monitoring (for example when no further open excavations remain); or at any other time agreed with the ER.
+Cessation of monitoring may be driven by the completion of works which generate a risk to surface water quality, necessitating monitoring (for example when no further open excavations remain and/or with the completion the Wiley Park services building), or at any other time agreed with the ER.
 It is noted that monitoring being undertaken by follow-on contractors or works packages will be detailed in their respective management plans, and is outside the scope of this Plan.